thomasjkuo94/2020-msia423-kuo/README.md

 ```

 ### 6. Running web app
+NOTE: Please run model pipeline first, as it outputs the TMOs (encoder & trained model needed for the webapp)

 This assumes you have already built the docker image `airbnb_webapp` as described in step 2.
 The webbapp uses the `app/boot.sh` to execute the `run_database.py` and `app.py`, both located in the root directory.\
 run_database.py has the following arguments: